ethanburmane/yt2lp/README.md

-  -A, --album [album name]        Set the album name -y, --year [year]               Set the album year -g, --genre [genre]             Set the album genre -t, --timestamps [timestamps]   Set custom timestamps (pass in a string or a filepath)
+  -A, --album [album name]        Set the album name -y, --year [year]               Set the album year -g, --genre [genre]             Set the album genre -t, --timestamps [timestamps]   Set custom timestamps (pass in a string or a file path)
 ```

-Videos without passed timestamps or timestamps in the description will be processed as a single audio file
+Videos without passed timestamps, or timestamps in the description, will be processed as a single audio file

-For passing a string using the `--timestamps` flag, the format must be `XX:XX [song name] XX:XX [song name]` etc.
+For passing a string with the `--timestamps` flag, the format must be `XX:XX [song name] XX:XX [song name]` etc.

-For passing a filepath using the `--timestamps` flag, the file must have a `.txt` extention and follow the same format
+For passing a file path with the `--timestamps` flag, the file must have a `.txt` extension and follow the same format

 **NOTE**: The video URL must be the first argument passed (with the exception of passing the `--help` flag)

 ## Usage with Apple Music
-To upload the albums you convert onto your Apple Music account, open the app on yout desktop, open the *Recently Added* tab, and drag your album folder into the *Recently Added* page
+To upload the albums you convert onto your Apple Music account, open the app on your desktop, open the *Recently Added* tab, and drag your album folder into the *Recently Added* page

 **NOTE**: if you pass an album and artist name that exactly match an existing album in your library, Apple Music will add the new songs to the existing album

 ## Usage with Spotify
-To upload the albums you convert onto your Spotify Account, you must first allow local files
+To upload the albums you convert onto your Spotify account, you must first allow local files

 On the Spotify desktop app, navigate to Settings > Your Library and turn *Show Local Files* on